ksu-cs-textbooks/cis301/content/8-chapter/8_6-divMod.md

 ### Modulo checks on denominator

-Before using the modulo operator in the form `numerator % denominator`, either in a line of code or as a claim in a proof block, you must have previously established that `denominator` is not 0.
+Before using the modulo operator in the form `numerator % denominator`, either in a line of code or as a claim in a proof block, you must have previously established one of the following:

+- `denominator != 0`
+- `denominator > 0`

 This must be done even if the denominator is a literal value (like 2), and can be demonstrated in the same way as we did with division.

 For example: